 We leave the station behind.

-The train crossed a road leading to the inside of the mile long loop of tracks.
+The train crossed a road leading to the inside of the mile-long loop of tracks.

-The train is about to enter the wooden tunnel on this railroad.
+About to enter the wooden tunnel on this railroad.

 Entering the tunnel.

-Exiting the Tunnel.
+Exiting the tunnel.

-The Tunnel is left behind.
+The tunnel is left behind.

 Those corn silos again.

-The Southern Pacific San Joaquin Lift Bridge can be seen from the train.
+The Southern Pacific San Joaquin lift bridge can be seen from the train.

 The train took the northeast curve.

-The train starts down the back straight-a-way.
+Starting down the back straight-a-way.

 Heading towards the San Andres buildings.